How to Handle an Overpaid Credit Card

 Overpayment doesn't help build credit

-While your lower utilization rate can be food for your score in the short term, those effects are temporary.
+While a lower utilization rate can be good for your credit score in the short term, those effects are temporary.
 Overpaying is not a long-term strategy for improving your credit.
-To build a strong credit history, the best approach is to:

 • Pay off your balance in full every month